Correct at 08/03/2022

 We can compare all the Let to Buy mortgages you’re eligible for and, because this type of mortgage can be more complicated than a standard residential mortgage, our experts are on hand to provide you with any advice you might need.
 We can also help you access semi-exclusive Let to Buy deals that aren’t available on the high street, so get in touch today and see what we can do for you.

 Or call one of our expert advisers today on:

-Homeowners using Let to Buy need two mortgages; one for the property they want to let out, and another for the home they are going to buy to live in.
-If you’re considering Let to Buy, remember that there are additional Stamp Duty charges to pay when you buy a second home, so you’ll need to factor in these costs when thinking about how much you can afford to spend.
+Homeowners using Let to Buy will need two mortgages: one for the property they want to rent out, and another one for the home they’re going to buy to live in.
+If you’re considering a Let to Buy mortgage, remember that there are additional Stamp Duty charges to pay when you buy a second home, so you’ll need to factor in these costs when thinking about how much you can afford to spend.
 Take a look at our Stamp Duty calculator to find out how much you’ll need to pay.

 A relatively small number of lenders offer Let to Buy mortgages, and many of the deals they provide are only available through mortgage brokers.
 Get in touch today and we can talk you through all the Let to Buy mortgage deals that you might be eligible for.
 We’ll compare deals from across the market and our service won’t cost you a penny.

 Lenders will look at your income when you take out a Let to Buy mortgage, but you’ll also need to meet eligibility criteria.
 These can vary from lender to lender, but you’ll usually need a large deposit or equity of at least 25%, a monthly rental income of at least 125% of the mortgage interest, and a good credit rating to qualify.

 The most you can usually borrow on a Let to Buy mortgage is 75% of the value of the property you plan to let out.